zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/08-upgrading-modules-using-gogo-shell.md

 `verify:list:` Lists all registered verifiers

-There are many useful [Liferay commands and standard commands available in Gogo shell](/docs/7-2/customization/-/knowledge_base/c/using-the-felix-gogo-shell).
-The following sections describe Liferay upgrade commands.
+You can list the modules that are ready for upgrade.

-## Listing module upgrade processes
+## Listing Module Upgrade Processes

 Before upgrading modules, you should find which modules have unresolved dependencies, find which modules are resolved and available to upgrade, and examine the module upgrade processes.